Scareware: What It Is, Examples, and How to Remove It

 • Don't click on malware notifications: If you receive a pop-up notification or an email claiming your device has a virus, don't click on it.

 • Keep browsers and software updated: Browsers and software updates have the latest security upgrades and can help block scareware attempts.
-You may want to consider enabling automatic updates, so you don't have to worry about unintentionally using outdated software.
+Enabling automatic updates ensures your software always has the latest security patches.

 • Enable pop-up blockers: Your browser can block pop-ups.
 This can reduce your chances of receiving scareware notifications.

 • Research software before you download or buy it: Verifying the authenticity of software can go a long way in preventing malicious downloads.
-If you don't recognize the name of the company, don't download files from it or send personal information to it.
+If you don't recognize the company, don't download files from it or send it personal information.
 A quick internet search can help you spot genuine companies and frauds.

 • Use trusted cybersecurity tools: There are many tools available to keep your devices secure.
 You may want to consider antivirus software, virtual private networks (VPNs), firewalls, or ad blockers.